-To receive a diploma from IIC, student must:
+To receive a diploma from IIC, student must complete:

-- 1. Complete all of the 1500 clock hours [required by the state of CT]. - 2.
+- 1. Complete all of the 1500 clock hours legally required by the state of Connecticut. - 2.
 Grade average of at least 75%. - 3.
 Complete all unit and course work requirements. - 4.
 Complete final mock state board exam. - 5.
 Pay tuition and other costs in full as stipulated in the contract.